-Even if a coach feels that all of his/her competitors had clear passage through all the gates, the coach is still responsible for verifying the information posted on the Report by the Referee after each run.
+Even if a coach feels all of the competitors, for whom the coach is responsible, had clear passage through all the gates, the coach is still responsible for verifying the information posted on the Report by the Referee after each run.
 Protests against disqualification must be submitted within a fifteen-minute period after the posting or announcing of disqualification.
-Any Protest submitted after the expiration of this protest period will be disallowed; failure to verify disqualifications is not a valid reason for filing an appeal of the Official Results.
+A Protest submitted after the expiration of this protest period will be disallowed; failure to verify disqualifications is not a valid reason for filing an appeal of the Official Results.

-All procedures from the first run are observed for the second run including the preparation of a Report by the Referee showing second-run DNS, DNF and DSQ information.
+All procedures from the first run are observed for the second run including the preparation of a Report by the Referee showing second-run NPS, DNS, DNF and DSQ information.